...

 OPEN THE EXCEL DOCUMENT

-Step one is after you’ve played a tournament, to open up the excel document.
+Step one is after you’ve played a tournament, open the excel document.

 STEP 2